CadQuery/cadquery/doc/free-func.rst

     for e in w:
         assert e.hasPCurve(base), "No p-curve on base present"

-    # tirm the base surface
+    # trim the base surface
     result = base.trim(w)